Safeguarding your family and home should be your number one priority at all times, and this is why you must not take chances in any way.

 If either of the scenarios described above occurs, carbon monoxide – as well as other gases – will build up within your home to significant and dangerous levels.
 When carbon monoxide is present in the air at levels that are considered inappropriate and inhaled by an individual, it diffuses rapidly into a person’s blood.
 Then the molecules of the gas bind with hemoglobin, thereby forming what is known as “carboxyhemoglobin.”
 This toxic compound helps in reducing the ability of blood to carry oxygen which is essential for human tissues to survive.

-High concentrations of CO can lead to unconsciousness or even death, and these can occur within minutes.
+High concentrations of CO can lead to unconsciousness or even death, and this can occur within minutes.

 Symptoms of Carbon Monoxide Poisoning